 |Normal Pains||Concerning Pains / Visit your doctor|

 |Headaches||Severe or Persistent Headache and/ Abdominal Cramps + Swelling in Hand and Face|

 |Breast Tenderness||Abdominal Cramps + Nausea or Vomiting|

 |Hip, Joint, Wrist Pain||High fever + Body Aches or flu like symptoms|

 How About You?

-How was your fist trimester?
-Did you feel any cramps or pains ?
+How was your first trimester?
+Did you feel any cramps or pains?
 What did you do about it?
-Please share with us in comment bellow.
+Please share with us in the comment below.